Universal construction defines objects in terms of their relations with other objects.

 • A lattice is a meet-semilattice and a join-semilattice.

-• A bounded meet-semilattice is a finitely cartesian poset.
+• A bounded meet-semilattice is a finitely complete poset.

-• A bounded join-semilattice is a finitely cocartesian poset.
+• A bounded join-semilattice is a finitely cocomplete poset.

-• A bounded lattice is a finitely bicartesian poset.
+• A bounded lattice is a finitely bicomplete poset.

-• A Heyting algebra is a bounded closed lattice.
+• A Heyting algebra is a cartesian closed bounded lattice.

 • A Boolean algebra is a Heyting algebra satisfying the law of excluded middle.